Jefferson River: Jefferson River Canoe Trail

+The trail is rated primarily as Class I water, making it accessible to novice paddlers, canoeists, and kayak enthusiasts outside of peak spring runoff periods.
+Floating through agricultural valleys, high-desert cottonwood bottomlands, and geological formations such as Jefferson River Canyon, paddlers encounter wildlife habitat supporting bald eagles, nesting waterfowl, and big game species.

+The waterway is managed through a cooperative effort involving public land agencies, local volunteer stewards, and the Jefferson River Chapter of the Lewis and Clark Trail Heritage Foundation.
+To accommodate multi-day trips while mitigating trespassing on adjacent private agricultural lands, the trail features a network of public fishing access sites (FAS), Bureau of Land Management (BLM) parcels, and designated primitive campsites acquired by conservation groups.
+Camping along the corridor strictly adheres to Leave No Trace backcountry principles and Montana's Stream Access Law, which permits public recreation up to the ordinary high-water mark.

 Environmental Degradation

 Throughout its length, the Jefferson River is used extensively as a source of irrigation water for local farms and ranches.
 Dams constructed upstream on the Ruby and Beaverhead rivers store surplus water from spring runoff which is released to augment natural flows during the summer irrigation season.
 However, portions of the river can become severely dewatered, shallow, and warm in drought years, adversely impacting fish populations.
 The unnaturally warm water, combined with excess nutrients from irrigation runoff and grazing practices, can stimulate rapid growth of algae in mid-summer, to the detriment of anglers and floaters.

 On August 5, 2016, the Jefferson River stream flow was measured at only 19 CFS (cubic feet per second).
 This occurred even while the three main tributaries to the Jefferson were contributing 1140 CFS.
 The Ruby River was measured at 310 CFS, the Big Hole River was measured at 200 CFS and the Beaverhead River was measured at 630 CFS.
 Irrigators took over 98% of this stream flow by forcing the river into irrigation channels using diversion dams, leaving less than 2% of water in the river.
 Montana has no minimum stream flow legislation to prevent the total dewatering of the Jefferson River in the future.

 While much of the Jefferson River remains untouched and scenic, it is threatened by new housing developments that incrementally fragment wildlife habitat and vistas along the river.
 Efforts to stabilize portions of the riverbank with rock, concrete, and other rip-rap materials have inhibited the river's ability to flood, meander, and form new cottonwood groves and wildlife habitat.
 In addition, rip-rapped sections of the river tend to funnel floodwaters downstream, increasing the impact to other landowners.